HardlyDifficult/Crypto/Tutorials/Decentraland/creeps.md

         break;
 ```

-Add functions for managing the traps:
+Add functions for spawning traps and responding to click events:

 ```typescript
 spawnTrap()